Parikia, Paros: The Capital That Gets Unfairly Dismissed

 The Islands’ historic capital is nestled on a small hill overlooking the Port, and the old town is filled with cobbled laneways, old churches, shops, restaurants and the historic Frankish Castle.

-It’s also the epicentre of life and commerce on Paros; it’s here where locals do go about their daily lives, so the town has a far more raw feel to it.
-The town caters not only for tourists, but for locals too, so prices are cheaper, and you can find just about anything you need on the streets.
+It’s also the epicentre of life and commerce on Paros; it’s here where locals go about their daily lives, so the town has a far more raw feel to it.
+The town caters not only for tourists, but for locals too, so prices are lower, and you can find just about anything you need on the streets.

 LOVE OUR PHOTOS?
 Edit like us with our European Summers Preset Packs, and mobile video filters, inspired by the warm hues and vibes of summers spent in Europe